DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 you will generally be eligible for a tuition fee loan.

-### Trainee teachers from outside the European Economic Area (EEA) or Switzerland
+#### Trainee teachers from outside the European Economic Area (EEA) or Switzerland

-To be eligible for financial support, you must usually have settled status (for example, indefinite leave to remain) and have been living in the UK, Guernsey, Jersey or the Isle of Man throughout the 3 years immediately before the start of your course.
+Trainee teachers from outside the EEA or Switzerland are very unlikely to be eligible for financial support.
+To be eligible, you must usually have settled status (for example, indefinite leave to remain) and have been living in the UK, Guernsey, Jersey or the Isle of Man throughout the 3 years immediately before the start of your course.
 Exceptions apply in some cases – for example if you have been recognised as a refugee.

-### Refugees and asylum seekers
+#### Refugees and asylum seekers

 If you have been recognised as a refugee by the UK government, you, your spouse or civil partner and your children, are eligible for financial support for teacher training.